Illustrative image of central bank digital currency (CBDC) with a world map and bank icons.

 Initially eager for a digital currency, Canada reversed its stance due to overwhelming public opposition.
 Security and trust concerns, alongside privacy apprehensions, played a significant role in this decision.
 Yet, Canada remains open to future possibilities should demand, and global developments shift.

 The Reserve Bank of Australia (RBA) leans towards wholesale CBDCs, viewing them as less disruptive and more aligned with current systems.
-This mirrors a broader trend among advanced economies focusing on wholesale rather than retail CBDCs.
+It mirrors a broader trend among advanced economies focusing on wholesale rather than retail CBDCs.

 The Rise Of Stablecoins And Synthetic CBDCs